WPHM

-WPHM (1380 kHz) is a commercial AM radio station in Port Huron, Michigan.
-The station broadcasts a News/Talk/Sports radio format.
+WPHM (1450 kHz) is a commercial AM radio station in Port Huron, Michigan.
+The station broadcasts an Americana radio station format.
 It is owned by Radio First with studios on Huron Avenue in Downtown Port Huron.

-WPHM is powered at 5,000 watts.
-To protect other stations on 1380 AM from interference, it uses a directional antenna with a seven-tower array.
-The signal covers much of The Thumb area of Michigan.
-The transmitter is on Range Road in St. Clair, Michigan, near the St. Clair River.
+WPHM is powered at 1,000 watts.
+Its programming is also simulcasted on FM Translator W288BT, licensed to St. Clair, Michigan at 105.5 MHz, with an effective radiated power of 49 watts.

-Programming includes a local morning talk show with syndicated news and sports programs the rest of the day.
+Programming includes a local morning talk show with music the rest of the day.
 Local newscasts are branded as coming from the Blue Water News Network.
 Most hours begin with an update from ABC News Radio.
-The station is also a partial affiliate of Fox Sports Radio.
-Play by play sports coverage includes the Detroit Tigers, Detroit Lions, Detroit Pistons, Detroit Red Wings, and Michigan State Spartans.
+Play by play sports coverage includes the Detroit Tigers and Detroit Lions.